 Platforms: PS1, PC, Game Boy Color

-Developed by Rockstar North, the original Grand Theft Auto was released in 1998, at a time in which gaming hadn't yet hit mainstream American society.
+Developed by Rockstar North, the original Grand Theft Auto was released in 1998, at a time when open-world gameplay was not as refined as it is today.
 GTA left it's mark as it was one of the few games at the time which rewarded criminal or anarchistic behavior (others of the era included Postal and Carmageddon), and for being unabashedly violent.
-GTA uses a strict top-down point of view, with the camera set about 40 or 50 feet above the ground and locked on the player's character who always stayed in the center of the screen.
+GTA used a top-down point of view, with the camera set about 40 or 50 feet above the ground and locked on the player's character who always stayed in the center of the screen.
 There is a chapter system which places players in the role of one of eight different characters across three cities - Liberty City, San Andreas, and Vice City.
 The game focuses more on the completion of stand-alone missions in each chapter rather than any substantial overarching narrative.
 In each city, the player is given the goal of earning a specific amount of money, which can be done in any number of ways: killing people, blowing up cars, stealing cars and selling them, completing missions for a variety of criminals and low-lifes, even rapidly killing lines of jogging Hare Krishna monks (which the game enthusiastically calls a GOURANGA!).
 Players can also use their own music in the game in place of the seven radio stations, and the PC version allows for multiplayer gameplay over a network.
 Two mission pack expansions were later released:

-Instead of taking place in a fictional city inspired by one or more real locations, this mission pack simply took place in London, England, and is one of only two GTA games to explicitly take place in a real city (the other being GTA London, 1961).
+This mission pack is one of only two GTA games to explicitly take place in a real city (the other being GTA London, 1961).
 GTA: London 1969 was released two years after the first game for multiple platforms, and was built on the same engine, reusing the same format of mission-structured gameplay inside a non-linear sandbox environment.